skart/bl-inv-order-mng/README.md

 * Add new item
 ** Error validation
 ** Send add to Bricklink
+* Orders on the homepage
+* Order page
+* More oder stuff

 #### Maybe...
 * Part Search with inventory results